marcsingleton/marcsingleton.github.io/content/posts/aalv.md

 The overall idea is that the program first reads a key press into a buffer.
 It then attempts to parse these keys into a known command.
 If it's successful, a function corresponding to that command is executed.
 Otherwise, the buffer is cleared or left unchanged depending on if it matches the prefix of a recognized sequence of keys.
 Finally, the changes to the display are written to an output buffer and flushed to the terminal in two separate steps, which prevents visual artifacts like flashing by writing only complete updates to the terminal.

 Each of these functions hides significant complexity.
 For example, the command themselves don't modify the display.
-Instead they change internal values--for example, the cursor position in the window or the window's offsets from the first row and column.
+Instead they change internal values---for example, the cursor position in the window or the window's offsets from the first row and column.
 When these are modified, the program in turn sets flags indicating if certain panes need to be redrawn, and `display_refresh` uses this information to write the necessary updates to the output buffer.
 Yet even this explanation hides many details, as the commands only calculate the new values of the program's internal state and delegate updating them to dedicated setters.

 The design of interfaces always involves a tension between efficiency and abstraction.
 For example, a command to move the cursor by multiple cells can be implemented by repeating one that moves it only one.
 While this simplifies the calculations and checks by delegating them to another function, it's less efficient than doing them directly a single time.
 In general, these choices depend on a combination of contextual factors, including the importance of speed over maintainability as well as personal style.
 In this case, I prioritized speed and independence, so no command depends on another.